Are you in the middle of a divorce? Are you wondering if it’s time to hire a child custody lawyer?

 If you move to a new state or country, you’ll need a professional to represent you.
 If you have custody, you likely won’t be able to move without permission from the court that initially issued the custody order.

 Courts may decide whether or not to allow the move based on several factors.
 For example, you may have a new job opportunity that results in increased income and a better lifestyle for your child.
-Or you may be moving closer to your extended family, who can help provide childcare and other resources that your child will benefit from.
+Or you may be moving closer to your extended family, who can help provide childcare and other resources from which your child will benefit.

 If you’re a non-custodial parent, you can generally move states without needing approval from the court.
 However, it will need to be feasible to continue the current visitation arrangements after the move.

-If, however, the non-custodial parent is making a significant move, you’ll need to arrange with the custodial parent to work out a new, beneficial custody agreement.
-If the custodial parent won’t agree, the non-custodial parent needs to file an order in court.
+If the non-custodial parent is making a significant move, you’ll need to arrange with the custodial parent to work out a new, beneficial custody agreement.
+If the custodial parent disagrees, the non-custodial parent must file an order in court.
 The judge can then evaluate the case and provide a new custodial arrangement.

 You Are Remarrying